Dave-2121/CineMist-Movies-App/README.md

 4. **Explore and Enjoy:** Access the Movie App in your web browser and begin exploring your favorite movies, adding them to your lists, and enjoying all the features this project has to offer.

+## Known Issues
+Please note the following known issues:

+Non-Responsive: This application is currently optimized for desktop use.
+While it may work on mobile devices, we recommend using it on desktops for the best experience.

 ## Credits

 - TMDB API for providing movie data: [TMDB API](https://www.themoviedb.org/)